sharmaankita3387/fccHTMLWebsitePractice/README.md

 ---

-## Purpose
-This project marks the starting point of my journey.
-The goal is not just to complete exercises, but to build a clear understanding of how things work under the hood.

----

 ## Guiding Principle
 > "To become a reliable VibeCoder, you must first understand what’s happening behind the scenes as a Software Engineer."